Last updated: November 20, 2025

 The iris is set deep within a concave cup, creating the hollow-face effect.
 As you move, the parallax makes it appear that the doll’s gaze is tracking you, eliminating the lifeless stare.

-Ava is ELOVEDOLLS' resident materials engineer and photo-realism strategist, blending polymer chemistry, optical finishing, and long-term durability testing to help buyers understand how modern silicone and TPE dolls stay out of the Uncanny Valley.
+Ava is ELOVEDOLLS' resident materials engineer and photo-realism strategist with over 8 years of experience in polymer chemistry and biomimetic design.
+Holding advanced certifications in materials science and ISO 10993 biocompatibility testing, Ava blends polymer chemistry, optical finishing, and long-term durability testing to help buyers understand how modern silicone and TPE dolls stay out of the Uncanny Valley.
+Her research focuses on subsurface scattering optimization and thermal comfort engineering in realistic companion products.